 Another study in New York of patients with unexplained infertility found that 6 percent of the patients had confirmed cases of previously undiagnosed celiac disease.

-Another study found the incidence of miscarriage and premature birth higher in those with celiac disease than the general population.
+Another study found the incidence of miscarriage and premature birth is higher in those with celiac disease than in the general population.
 Some experts say this may be due to complications related to nutritional deficiencies prevalent in those with undiagnosed celiac disease.

 Elisabeth Hasselbeck talks about her struggle with infertility openly in her book, The G Free Diet.
 When she realized she had celiac disease, and once she began a gluten-free diet, she was finally able to conceive a baby.